Heisman finalists: Jackson, Watson, Peppers, 2 Sooners

 It seemed as if Jackson would be a runaway Heisman winner, but the 15th-ranked Cardinals lost their final two games of the season.
 He was sacked 11 times in a lopsided loss at Houston and he committed four turnovers in a last-second loss against Kentucky.

 Watson, meanwhile, has surged since Clemson's only loss to Pitt in mid-November.
-He also had the benefit of playing in the Atlantic Coast Conference title game last Saturday and took full advantage of the spotlight.
+He also had the benefit of playing in the ACC title game last Saturday and took full advantage of the spotlight.
 Watson threw three touchdown passes and ran for two scores in a 42-35 victory against Virginia Tech to seal a spot in the College Football Playoff.

 The raw numbers still favor Jackson, who is second in the nation in total yards per game (410.7) and has accounted for 51 touchdowns (21 rushing TDs and 30 TD passes) with 13 turnovers (nine INTs and four lost fumbles) in 12 games.
 Watson averages 341.8 yards per game and has 43 touchdowns (six rushing and 37 passing) with 15 turnovers (all interceptions) in 13 games.

 When the two met on Oct.
-1 at Clemson in what was one of the season's most entertaining games, Watson threw for 306 yards and five touchdowns, ran for 91 and was picked off three times.
+1 at Clemson, Watson threw for 306 yards and five touchdowns, ran for 91 and was picked off three times.
 Jackson had 295 yards passing, 162 rushing and accounted for three touchdowns with one interception.
 Clemson won 42-36.

+"It will mean a lot," Jackson said about the possibility of winning.
+"Just being the first person to win it @ the University of Louisville, so it'll be an honor."

 Mayfield and Westbrook have been a dynamic combination, and late in the season No. 7 Oklahoma started a dual campaign to promote both for the Heisman.
 Mayfield is on pace to break the NCAA record for passer efficiency rating in a season (197.75).
 Westbrook has 74 catches for 1,465 yards and 16 touchdowns and has more receptions covering at least 20 yards (26) than any receiver in the country.